xSHiiDOx/BiohazardAutoSplitter/README.md

 - Select your autosplitter (.asl) and click "OK"
 - You are now using your autosplitter

-NOTE: The old autosplitters will only work with the old split-files because the split-names are connected to each other.
+<i>NOTE: The old autosplitters will only work with the old split-files because the split-names are connected to each other.</i>

 2. I WANT TO USE THE NEW AUTOSPLITTER AND THE NEW SPLITS
+- Download new split-files (.lss) from https://www.speedrun.com/re1/resources
 - Start your Livesplit and load up the biohazard splits you like to run
 - Livesplit will download the autosplitter automatically and you are ready to run
-- If not: Open "Splits Editor" (right click - edit splits)
-- Select "Biohazard" or "Resident Evil" as Game Name
+- If not: Open "Splits Editor" (right click - edit splits) and select "Biohazard" or "Resident Evil" as Game Name

 3. I WANT TO USE THE NEW AUTOSPLITTER WITH MY OLD SPLITS (for keeping PB-times, etc.)
 - Start your Livesplit and load up the biohazard splits you like to run